livseibert5/BreakoutGame/doc/PLAN.md

     0100000110000010
     0100000000000010
     0010000330000100
-    0001002222001000
+    0001001111001000
     0000100000010000
     0000010000100000
     0000001001000000
     0000000110000000
     0000000000000000

-In this picture, 1s are single-hit blocks, 2s are multi-hit blocks, and 3s are power-up blocks.
+In this picture, 1s are single-hit blocks and 3s are power-up blocks.
 0s are just empty space.
 This is true for the diagrams below as well.

 #### Level 2
-Level 2 will be slightly more difficult, with smaller hearts made of blocks scattered around the screen.
+Level 2 will be slightly more difficult, with smaller hearts made of blocks scattered around the screen and multi-hit blocks introduced.
 Some hearts will be made entirely of multi-hit blocks, and others will be made entirely of single-hit blocks.
 Each heart will have a power-up block at its center.

     011011000220220
     100100102002002